In Your Home

 Stay Informed About Toy Recalls

-Parents should stay up to date on toy recalls.
-Oregon's state Lead Prevention program maintains a list of consumer product and FDA recalls for toys with lead hazards.
+Oregon's Lead Poisoning Prevention program maintains a list of consumer product and FDA recalls for toys with lead hazards.
 They also offer email notification about new toy recalls.

 Have Your Child Tested

-If your child has played with one of these toys—especially if the child frequently chews on toys or puts toys in his or her mouth—you should discuss the need for a blood lead test with your health care provider.
-Testing your children for lead is the best way to determine if they have been exposed to lead.
+If your child has played with one of these toys (especially if they often put toys in their mouth) discuss the need for a blood lead test with your health care provider.
+Testing your children for lead is the best way to find out if they've been exposed.

 Remember that while toys are one concerning source for lead poisoning, many children in the U.S. are exposed to lead through contact with old paint in housing, deteriorated paint, settled house dust and bare contaminated soil.
 More about other lead hazards»